torbsd/torbsd.github.io/obsd-relays.md

 * DirPort
 * ExitRelay

 7. Enable configuration backup and change notifications to root.
-Add the following to ` /etc/changelist`:
+Append the following to ` /etc/changelist`:
 ```
 /etc/tor/torrc
 ```